khkhiu/khkhiu.github.io/_posts/2021-08-28-Hackathon_AWS-BuildOn-ASEAN-2020.md

 <strong>The team</strong>

 ***
-The team I was in,<strong>SP_ABS_IDV</strong>consisted of the following members from Singapore Polytechnic(SP).
+The team I was in,<strong>SP_ABS_IDV</strong>consisted of the following members from Singapore Polytechnic(SP)(As of 28 August 2021).
 The name was originally a placeholder name, but it grew on the team and we stuck with it.

 1. LY Nathan, Diploma in Engineering with Business
 2. Phang Wei Zhang, Diploma in Engineering with Business